A Longoria, Ph.D.

 Dr. Longoria (they/them; Longoria) is Assistant Professor of Secondary Education in the Woodring College of Education at Western Washington University (WWU).
 They are a strong proponent of multicultural education, identity-sustaining pedagogy, and bridging the divide between methods (practice) and foundations (theory) in teacher education.
 A former high school teacher, they serve as co-advisor and are faculty for the Master in Teaching (MIT) program.
 They also currently serve as co-chair (2020-2022) of the American Educational Research Association (AERA) Queer Studies Special Interest Group (SIG).
 Alongside department colega Dr. Vero Vélez, Longoria is co-supporting the development of Ethnic Studies curriculum with a collective of educators for Bellingham Public Schools.
 They have taught courses for Family and Community Engaged Teaching (FACET) and are affiliate faculty for the Education and Social Justice (ESJ) minor.
 Originally from El Centro, California, Longoria is a Chinx-Chicanx grandchild of immigrants from the Pearl River Delta in China and the state of Zacatecas in Mexico.
-Outside of academia, Longoria enjoys fiber arts (weaving, spinning, and knitting/crochet), bel canto opera, and cooking.
+Outside of academia, Longoria enjoys fiber crafting (knitting, crochet, spinning, and weaving), bel canto opera, and cooking.

 - BA in English (minor in History), San Francisco State University

 - Master in Teaching in Secondary Education, Seattle University